New Porsche 911 GT3 Caught With Chunky Rear Wing

 Porsche is just getting started with its 992-gen 911 rollout as more and more derivatives are on their way.
 One of them will be the track-focused GT3, which was recently caught by our spies in its natural habitat at the Nürburgring.
 Far from being a production-ready prototype, the test vehicle was wearing some clever camo to hide its actual bodywork, even though at a first glance the car might look virtually undisguised.

 Without a shadow of a doubt, it’s the massive wing at the back that catches most of the attention.
 Specifically, the mounting brackets are unusually large and thick, but that might be a plastic casing serving as a disguise to conceal the car’s final setup.
-The prototype also appears to be featuring a spoiler lip, while the rear bumper’s diffuser is missing.
+The coupe also appears to be featuring a spoiler lip, while the rear bumper’s diffuser is missing.
 The third brake light seems like an afterthought, but that’s because it’s not integrated into the wing as it will probably be on the production model.

 More camouflage is noticeable at the front and on the headlights where fake stickers do a good job at masking the clusters, although we’re not expecting them to be different than those of already revealed 992 models.
 The bumper hides its beefy air intakes under the black tape, and on the inside, there’s a roll cage behind the seats.